 4. Know the signs of a tornado

-If you live in an area of Oklahoma at high risk for tornadoes, knowing what to look for during a severe weather storm can help you stay prepared.
+If you live in an area of Alabama at high risk for tornadoes, knowing what to look for during a severe weather storm can help you stay prepared.
 Be on the lookout for rotating, funnel-shaped clouds, low-lying clouds of debris, large hail, a dark or green-colored sky, and a loud roar that sounds like a freight train — all of these could forewarn a tornado is near.